aarrin02/automating_aws_with_python/README.md

 # automating_aws_with_python

-Automating AWS with Python ACG
+Automating AWS with Python ACG *Automating
+Adam Arrington AWS with Python*